 PAINTING IN GENERAL

-I am interested in painting that is formally abstract and yet referential.
-The images are arrived at through a process of unconscious painting.
+In general, I am interested in painting that is formally abstract and yet referential.
+Images are arrived at through a process of unconscious painting.
 As the work progresses, opportunities present themselves, form is teased out, a nexus of color asserts itself and an image takes shape.
 Once I recognize something is happening, I help it along to become what it wants.
 My conscious mind takes over and choices are made that move the piece to completion.
 Ultimately it is a message in a bottle to myself in which I come to understand the world and my reaction to it.
+That is not to say that themes and motifs don't become interesting and appear in a number of works.
+We do develop a vocabulary over time.
+If the goal is to be free and creative then the mind will wander and must be free to do so.

-These paintings are from the “XO Series" (XO refers to exoskeleton) which references the body or the head—the porous cage that holds our stuff — experiences, traumas, memories, organs and emotions — that makes us who we are.
-Though begun just before the advent of the COVID pandemic these paintings took on an added reference to isolation: both within ourselves
+The title references the body or the head—the porous cage that holds our stuff — experiences, traumas, memories, organs and emotions — that makes us who we are.
+Completed mostly during the COVID pandemic, these paintings deal with isolation: personal and societal.

 THINGS FALL APART